elestyle/elepay-react-native/README.md

 ## Setup

 ### iOS
+> Note:
-> Note: CocoaPods is required.
+> * CocoaPods is required.
+> * The native iOS SDK requires the deployment target OS version to be minimus as **10.0**.
+Make sure both your iOS projects and your Podfile has the correct setting.

 * Go to the ios folder of your project.
 ```bash